callstack/react-native-visionos-docs/docs/docs/guides/deep-and-universal-links.md

 # Deep and Universal Links

 Deep and Universal Links work differently on visionOS.
-Because visionOS apps are written in Swift and SwiftUI, lifecycle methods to capture these external links are handled differently.
+Because we are using [SwiftUI lifecycle](/docs/getting-started/entry-point), it's necessary to implement different methods to capture external links.

 ## Project configuration